solidi/writing/23-do-great-at-working-remotely.md

 ## After Work is Done

-Just as arriving at work, we must leave it.
+Just as we arrive at work, we must leave it.
 Here is what is essential, "leaving work."

 **Finish up and call it a day.** Be disciplined by saying goodbye to the team members.
 Do so at a particular time or logical break when it's time to leave!
 Finish up by letting them know and closing out the apps which connect us.
 For me, I transition to [a hobby](https://medium.com/@solidi/cq-personal-mastery-through-hobbies-f25aab2e49ad) for the last half hour that is unrelated to work.